DMW2151/msls-pytorch-dcgan/docs/post.md

 All infrastructure for this project is hosted on AWS.
 If you'd like a user-guide for deploying the architecture yourself, I'd direct you to my infrastructure repo, [msls-infra](https://github.com/DMW2151/msls-infra).

 All training resources run in a single VPC with two subnets (1 public, 1 private) in the same availability zone.
 Note that `DL1` and `P3` instances are not available in all regions and zones.
 For me, `us-east-1a` was satisfactory, but this is not uniform across [accounts](https://aws.amazon.com/premiumsupport/knowledge-center/vpc-map-cross-account-availability-zones/).
 I deployed the following instances to the VPC's private subnet and accessed them via SSH through a jump-instance deployed to the public subnet.

 - **training-prod** &mdash; A model training instance, either `DL1` or a cost-comparable GPU instance (`P`-type).

 - **training-nb** &mdash; A small Sagemaker instance used for interactive model development, model evaluation, and generating plots.

 - **metrics** &mdash; A small instance used to host metrics containers.
 This machine ran:
-  - [Tensorboard](https://www.tensorflow.org/tensorboard) &mdash; a tool for visualizing *machine learning metrcs* during training.
+  - [Tensorboard](https://www.tensorflow.org/tensorboard) &mdash; A tool for visualizing *machine learning metrcs* during training.
-  - [Grafana](https://grafana.com/) &mdash; an analytics and monitoring tool.
+  - [Grafana](https://grafana.com/) &mdash; An analytics and monitoring tool.
 I configured Grafana to visualize *machine-level* metrics from our training instances.

 Each of these instances had shared access to an AWS Elastic Filesystem (EFS) with MSLS data.
 Using a shared filesystem saved me hours of data transfer in development and allowed me to pass model checkpoints between machines (i.e. between *training-prod* and *training-nb*).
 Of course, EFS is slower than NVME EBS volumes, but because the data (~40GB) fits comfortably in memory of our training instances (almost on a single Gaudi accelerator!)
 I didn't anticipate this being a bottleneck after the initial load.